Jazhyc/IKNLP-Attribution/README.md

 To run Context Cite experiments:

-1. Modify `main.py` to specify your desired configuration:
+1. Modify `main.py` to specify your desired configuration.
+Options include using structured generation, few shot prompting, different model types, and languages to test.

-2. Run the main script:
+2. Run the main script which will execute the whole pipeline:

 ```bash
 python main.py